Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Method

 for all $\zeta_t \in D_r$, then the trivial solution of \eqref{eq: dsct} is stochastically stable in probability\cite{li2013stability}. \end{theorem}

-If we consider $\zeta_t$ in \eqref{lyapunouv_theorem} to be $e_t$, we can interpret stochastic stability as the defender state converging to that of the attacker.
-In other words, stochastic stability of $e_t$ implies that the defender is expected to intercept the attacker.
+If we consider $\zeta_t$ in \eqref{lyapunouv_theorem} to be $e_t$, we can interpret the stochastic stability of $e_t$ as the expected defender state converging to that of the attacker, meaning interception.
 In the following, we provide the condition that guarantees such convergence when using the PP strategy.

 \begin{theorem} Assume $\|e_t\|>\sqrt{2}$ and $\|w_t\| < \|e_t\|$.
 The error $e_t$ is stable in probability under the PP strategy \eqref{pp_control} if the following condition holds:

 where

 \end{theorem} \begin{proof}